CHARGED WITH A DRUG CRIME?

 If you are contacted by police on suspicion of drug crime, you should not admit anything or volunteer information.
 You should talk to a lawyer at the earliest opportunity.

-The Clinton drug crime attorneys of The Cantrell Law Firm provide a free, confidential consultation.
-You can call us day or night at 865-457-9100.
+The Cantrell Law Firm provides a free, confidential consultation.
+We are located in Clinton, Tennessee.
+You can call us day or night at 865-457-9100, or contact us online.